|Assistant Professor||Contact||Areas of Interest|

 My research and teaching falls under three interrelated areas: First, I examine the history of the philosophy of religion in relation to the platonic-Christian tradition, and its complex and creative role in the development of Christianity.
 Second, I examine the relationship between religion and aesthetics, with a specific focus on the relationship between poetical forms and the communication and representation of transcendent ideas and spiritual feeling.
 Finally, related to both areas, I examine the connection between religion and nature, particularly between enchanted and disenchanted representations of nature, and their relationship to environmental degradation.

-My book, Romanticism and the Re-Invention of Modern Religion, takes up these themes at the turn into the nineteenth century.
+My book, Romanticism and the Re-Invention of Modern Religion (Cambridge, 2019), considers these themes at the turn into the nineteenth century.
 Another text which I am co-editing, Christian Platonism: A History, provides a comprehensive overview of Christianity’s long engagement with the Platonic philosophical tradition.
 My current book project, The Transcendence of Nature, explores the relationship between metaphysics, poetics and our understanding of nature.

 I gained my PhD in the Philosophy of Religion from Cambridge in 2015.
 I also hold an MPhil from Oxford in Philosophical Theology, an MA in Religious Studies from Stanford, and a BA in Literary Studies and Philosophy from the University of Toronto.